Yunhua468/Audio-Visual-Emotion-and-Sentiment-Research/Notebooks/Readme.txt

-1. Every one's script code work is under his/her name folder
+1. Everyone's script code work is under his/her name folder
 2. The 3 python files under Notebook folder is our best result notebooks
 3. The following is the summary of our work.